Garden Cafe Greenrose ~ View the stunning roses and seasonal blooms over a cup of tea and cake during the open garden period…

 Garden Cafe Greenrose

-Autumn 2019 opening dates: the cafe opened on Saturday October 5th and will open on Saturdays, Sundays and Mondays until Monday November 18th.
+Autumn 2020 opening dates: the garden will open on Saturday October 17th and will be open on Saturdays, Sundays and Mondays until Monday November 16th.
+However, in 2020, on account of the coronavirus they are not operating the cafe.
+It will be an open garden only.

 The System at Greenrose